 What’s missing, as the Divine Feminine can teach us, providing we men are willing to listen, is less about what we accomplish (“accomplishments” as the pièce de résistance of the modern resumé) and more to do with how we synthesize our feelings and experiences, those being core ingredients of “wisdom” (no section for that on the resumé yet).
 True wisdom requires the integration of mind, body and soul, and a healthy man is in touch with all of these parts of his being.

 As Dr. Anita Johnston explains in her book Eating by the Light of the Moon, when we men detach from our bodies, as we often do, we also detach from the earth body, which has its own cycles.
-This is one reason, Dr. Johnston says, why men, who have historically wielded power, tend to run roughshod over the environment.
+This is one reason why men, Dr. Johnston says, who have historically wielded power, tend to run roughshod over the environment.
 We men are more likely to view the natural earth as something to be conquered and subdued rather than loved and nurtured.
 This is a spiritually impoverished world view, but until recently, a pervasive one.

 The detached, impoverished male world view is not entirely men’s fault.
 To some extent, perhaps a large extent, men are bred to be detached.
 We are raised with admonishments such as “big boys don’t cry” and, if we do cry, to “man up.”
-We are told we are made of dirt and animal parts, and girls are made of “sugar and spice and everything nice.”
+We are told we are made of dirt and animal parts, while girls are made of “sugar and spice and everything nice.”
 Our heroes are muscular supermen who are brave and unflinching, who sacrifice all for God, country, Queen, or whatever cause happens to be flaming up at the moment.

 As a young man, with WWII looming behind me and the Vietnam War looming ahead, I understood my role to be cannon fodder, that is, one of those who launch into ferocious battle at the sound of a bugle…one of those needed to fight and die in order to preserve life, liberty and the American way.
 This mindset, however radical it may seem now, serves a valuable purpose.
 Western civilization, or any civilization for that matter, would not thrive without its warrior class, and the warrior class has, until recently, overwhelmingly been made up of men.

-The so-called “long peace” of the late 20th and early 21st centuries (that is, the longest running period of history without a major war) has been good for mankind but devastating for men, who, like animals whose natural habitat has been destroyed, increasingly find themselves out of place, out of their element, in a strange and changing world where nothing works the way it used to, that is, the way it’s supposed to.
+The so-called “long peace” of the late 20th and early 21st centuries (that is, the longest running period of history without a major war) has been good for mankind but devastating for men, who, like animals whose natural habitat has been destroyed, increasingly find themselves out of place, out of their element, in a strange and changing world where nothing works the way it used to, that is (by some men’s reasoning), the way it’s supposed to.
 The typical male’s most innate and valuable skill, that as valiant defender and slayer of dragons, is suddenly without cause, without purpose.
 The fierce warrior energy, so common to males, is now all bottled up with no place to go other than sports or business, the modern proxies for war.